StephanThierry/nodejs4synologynas/README.md

     * You can now enter the URL: ```http://rest.thierry.com``` in your browser and acceess the HelloWorldServer running on port 3000.

 ### Next step
 Well, now you have a stable HelloWorld server running, you can update and restart your server without killing your appliction - and a MySQL database service with no databases (that doesn't do anything yet).
-You can go on to all the great articles about how to program NodeJS services like this one by Avanthika Meenakshi: https://medium.com/@avanthikameenakshi/building-restful-api-with-nodejs-and-mysql-in-10-min-ff740043d4be
+You can go on to all the great articles about how to program Node.js services like this one by Avanthika Meenakshi: https://medium.com/@avanthikameenakshi/building-restful-api-with-nodejs-and-mysql-in-10-min-ff740043d4be

-### Are you new to NodeJS
+### Are you new to Node.js
 If you've gotten this far, then probably not.
-But just in case, check out my very basic tutorial project: https://github.com/StephanThierry/node-tutorialgallery that explains some of the basic concepts of setting a NodeJS server inside a functioning (ugly) app.
+But just in case, check out my very basic tutorial project: https://github.com/StephanThierry/node-tutorialgallery that explains some of the basic concepts of setting a Node.js server inside a functioning (ugly) app.
 Don't use this project for it's amazing features, but for the comments that go with each line of the server application, explaining what they do and why.